AnimMouse/animmouse-website/content/post/my-asn-journey-configuring-bgp-on-vps.md

   - <Your IPv6 prefix>

 kernel:
-  export: false # Don't import the routes from BGP to our kernel
+  export: false # Don't exporting the routes from BGP to our kernel
-  statics:
-    "<Your IPv6 prefix>": "<Your VPS's IPv6 address>" # Tells your peers via BGP that <Your IPv6 prefix> is accessible via <Your VPS's IPv6 address>

 templates:
   upstream: